Flow-based generative model: Simple spherical flows

 In machine learning literature, various complex spherical flows formed by deep neural network architectures may be found.
 In contrast, this section compiles from statistics literature the details of three very simple spherical flow transforms, with simple closed-form expressions for inverses and differential volume ratios.
-These flows can be used individually, or chained, to generalize distributions on the unitsphere, $\mathbb S^{n-1}$.
+These flows can be used individually, or chained, to generalize distributions on the unit sphere, $\mathbb S^{n-1}$.
 All three flows are compositions of an invertible affine transform in $\R^n$, followed by radial projection back onto the sphere.
 The flavours we consider for the affine transform are: pure translation, pure linear and general affine.
 To make these flows fully functional for learning, inference and sampling, the tasks are: